I don’t think so, no. I was a broke-ass kid so I was never the type to spend money on fan merch.

 I used to be surrounded by artists though, and they used to give me the coolest hand-made gifts.
 A teacher once gave me a wooden kunai (the ninja weapon from Naruto) which he carved out of mahogany.
 A schoolmate also gifted me a guitar pick with the Natin99 pattern that he painted himself.
 The paint (acrylic?) easily chipped off when I started using the pick, and so this guy reminded me that the gift wasn’t made for actual use: “pang-collector’s item kasi ‘yan!”
 Shet sorry naman!
 Haha.

-An interesting query I found in last week’s Search Terms:
+I found an interesting query in last week’s Search Terms:

-My post has a few examples, but it doesn’t explicitly state which lines count as personification.
-Hopefully the kids who were searching still found it helpful; I bet you they were actual kids cramming for an English or Filipino assignment. 🙂
+My OPM favorites post has a few examples but it doesn’t explicitly state which lines count as personification.
+Hopefully the kids who were searching still found it helpful; I bet they were actual kids cramming for an English or Filipino assignment. 🙂

 I left the house a few minutes before 7:30.
 My goal was to be at the new work site by 8 am, and according to Google I still had enough wiggle room to get there right on schedule.
 I was cruising through 118 taking my sweet-ass time when I sensed a bright, white flash — a speeding ticket!